Appendix 18: Policies and Procedures for UCLA Endowed Chairs, Endowments, Professorial Name Chairs, and Chancellor's Professor

 B. Appointment Procedures

-The Chancellor, upon recommendation of the Council on Academic Personnel, has is the final approval authority for appointment.
+The Vice Chancellor for Academic Personnel, upon recommendation of CAP, is the final approval authority for appointment.

 Fund payout made available to holders of Endowed Chairs shall be used to support teaching, research, and service activities.
 The Chair holder shall report all expenditures from the Chair allocations annually, in accordance with campus procedures and guidelines.